lambdaclass/cairo-by-example/docs/examples/error_handling.md

 Run panicked with [7 (''), ].
 ```

 A third way to cause panics is to use the `panic_with` macro.
-This macro can be used on functions that return either Option or Result.
+This macro can be used on functions that return either `Option` or `Result`.
 It takes an error code and a function name, and will create a wrapper for the original function given the function name that will panic with the given error code if the original function were to return `Option::None` or `Result::Err`

 ```
 use option::OptionTrait;